MattKim97/LeetCode/Interview/interview-prep-questions.md

     * ArrayList slightly slower, due to dynamic resizing and have a memory overhead because it requires internal bookkeeping to dynamically resize itself
     * Arrays can store primitive data types
     * ArrayLists can only store objects, need to use the wrapper classes to store primitive types i.ie Integer vs int
-    * Arrays required manual handling of certain operations
+    * Arrays require manual handling of certain operations
     * ArrayLists have many useful methods already builtin
 * When is it appropriate to use a `List` collection type?
 And a `Map` collection type?
-    * List allows duplicate elements, usually used ro ordered collections and if you allow duplicates, they are index accessed and are dynamically sized, and you can iterate through a specific order
+    * List allows duplicate elements, usually used to ordered collections and if you allow duplicates, they are index accessed and are dynamically sized, and you can iterate through a specific order
-    * Map - maps keys to value, each key is unique and each key has one value use them for KV pairs, fast lookups, want uniqueness, and maintaining order
+    * Map - maps keys to value, each key is unique and each key has one value. use them for KV pairs, fast lookups,  uniqueness, and maintaining order

 ### Module 3 - Layers & File I/O